-If you’re looking for modern farmhouse baby nursery inspiration, you’re going to love this mood board with a black, white and blue green color scheme.
-This nursery was designed for a baby girl, but it could be used for gender neutral nursery design as well.
+If you’re looking for modern farmhouse baby nursery inspiration, you’re going to love this nursery mood board with a black, white, and blue-green color scheme.
+This nursery was designed for a baby girl, but it could be used for gender-neutral nursery design as well.

 Related: More Posts About Baby Nurseries –

 - Baby Blanket Ladder For Modern Farmhouse Nursery

 - Baby Boy Rustic Woodland Nursery Room Reveal

 - DIY Arrow Decor For Baby Boy Rustic Woodland Nursery

 We had a small round mirror hanging on the gallery wall above my son’s dresser in his woodland nursery and it was definitely his (and my) favorite part about the nursery.